Top 5 Unexpected Things You Might Not Know About Zebras

 2. Each to Their Own

 There are cases where zebras sire foals with farm animals like horses or donkeys.
 However, in the wild, the different kinds of zebra don't mate with each other.
-Considering that their territories often overlap, and they all basically look the same, the animals avoid dropping foals in the opposite camp.
+Considering that their territories often overlap, and they all basically look the same, it's remarkable that the animals avoid dropping foals in the opposite camp.

 In the case of zebras, this behaviour is very smart.
 Each zebra species carry a different number of chromosomes but how they know interbreeding would be disastrous, is a mystery.
 Humans found this out the hard way.
 In the past, conservationists decided to help the rare Grevy's Zebra by introducing mates in the form of the more common Mountain Zebra.
 The tragic result — a massive number of miscarriages — ended the program.